AliDzulfiqar/AliDzulfiqar/README.md

 I put great interest in developing fullstack application, and I do enjoy working in team-environment.

-I usually do side projects off-school and learn new techstack on my free time.
+I often do side projects to learn new techstack on my free time.

-As of now, I'm currently investing my time in learning AWS and other cloud service providers.

 **Feel free to reach me out at:**